Skip to Main Content

 Can I Be Fired If My Short Term Disability Is Denied?

 Are you unable to work due to medical conditions?
-Does your employer offer Short Term disability benefits (“STD”)?
-You may even be asking: can I be fired if my short-term disability is denied?
-In this article, we talk about STD and how it works, and answer some of your most common questions.
-We want to ensure you know your options.
+Does your employer offer short-term disability insurance (“STD”) as part of its group benefits plan?
+You may be asking: can I be fired if my short-term disability claim is denied?

-Who qualifies for Short Term Disability?
+Who qualifies for short-term disability?

 STD applications are typically made if a person is suffering from an illness or injury that stops them from completing the essential duties of their occupation.
 The illness or injury could be acute or is sometimes chronic in nature.